What is the Juried Showcase?

 Q: How many artists will be selected for the 2020 WAA Juried Showcase?

 A: WAA's Showcase Jury may select a maximum of seven artists to showcase.

 Q: How are artists selected?

 A: The selection process is comprised of three rounds.
-In Round One audio/video samples are played blindly by discipline for up to three minutes.
+In round 1 audio/video samples are played blindly by discipline for up to three minutes.
 This means that they are presented to the jury without introducing the name of the artist or manager.
-In Round Two, the jury reviews the applications that passed Round One in detail.
-This is the first time applicants' names are disclosed to the jury.
-Round Three is for final review, discussion, and selection.
+In round 2, the jury reviews the applications that passed round 1 in detail.
+This is the first time applicants' names are disclosed to the jury. round 3 is for final review, discussion, and selection.

 Q: Will WAA provide jury comments to applicants?

-A: No; WAA cannot provide comments to applicants because Round One of the review process is blind - all applications are presented to the jury without introducing the name of the artist or manager.
+A: No; WAA cannot provide comments to applicants because round 1 of the review process is blind - all applications are presented to the jury without introducing the name of the artist or manager.

 Q: What performance sample do I need to submit?

 A: Your performance sample(s) must represent current works that you will tour.
 Music applicants may upload audio files in addition to video files or mail a CD in addition to a DVD of a live performance.
 All theater and dance applicants must submit video of a live performance.